kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_AppLifecycle.md

 }
 ```

-**note:** the information regarding playing media while in background was taken from [Apple Developer Site](https://developer.apple.com/library/content/qa/qa1668/_index.html)
+> Note: For more information about playing media while in the application runs in the background see the [Apple Developer Site](https://developer.apple.com/library/content/qa/qa1668/_index.html).

 </br>
 ### Connectivity

 Connectivity changes are observed internally to provide better handling when no network connection is available.
-Whenever network reachability will change, an error event will be sent with NSError inside.
+Whenever network reachability changes, an error event will be sent with an NSError inside.
 The player begins listening to changes when starting to load the asset and stops when destroyed.
-In case more than one player is used only when all players are destroyed network reachability notifying will stop.
+If more than one player is used, only when all players are destroyed network wukk reachability notification stop.

 >swift